 One of the things that always impresses me when I read The Lord of the Rings is the time Tolkien spends setting up the higher struggle between great powers.
 Sometimes we see it in the form of councils and plans, other times we see it in the form of a conflict of wills.
 Galadriel or Aragorn contesting with the Eye of Sauron, for instance.
 This battle above and beyond the literal battlefield is fascinating.
 It informs the latter as well, allowing us to see in every clash of arms the larger forces at work.

 What am I rambling on about?

-Well, it's the desire for that layer in our RPG games.
-Often GMs achieve it with recurring villains and reveal it through rumors and one-on-one interactions with NPCs.
-But is there a better way to model it?
+Well, it's the desire for that layer in RPG games.
+Often GMs come close to it with recurring villains, rumors, off-screen events, etc. But is there a better way to model it?